uwspstar/From-Zero-to-Hero/System-Design/CAP theorem.md

 }
 ```

-In this CA system example:
-- Consistency is maintained by ensuring all operations within the transaction either complete successfully or rollback.
-- Availability is achieved as long as there is no partition (network issue), the database responds to requests.
-- Partition Tolerance is not prioritized; if a network partition happens, the system might halt.

----

-### 2. CP System Example (Distributed Database with Consensus)
+**2. CP System Example (Consistency & Partition Tolerance)**

-In a CP system, consistency and partition tolerance are prioritized.
-This example simulates a consensus mechanism in a distributed database, where a majority of nodes must agree on a transaction before it is committed.
+This example simulates a consensus-based distributed system.
+It ensures consistency by requiring that the majority of nodes reach a consensus before proceeding.

 ```csharp
 using System;